Volumes soar at Mahindra Logistics Ltd counter

-Mahindra Logistics Ltd recorded volume of 39679 shares by 10:47 IST on BSE, a 5.44 times surge over two-week average daily volume of 7298 shares
+Mahindra Logistics Ltd recorded volume of 21.93 lakh shares by 14:14 IST on NSE, a 31.82 times surge over two-week average daily volume of 68923 shares

-ERIS Lifesciences Ltd, Schaeffler India Ltd, UTI Asset Management Company Ltd, United Breweries Ltd are among the other stocks to see a surge in volumes on BSE today, 27 April 2022.
+KPIT Technologies Ltd, TTK Prestige Ltd, Schaeffler India Ltd, Vardhman Textiles Ltd are among the other stocks to see a surge in volumes on NSE today, 27 April 2022.

 Powered by Capital Market - Live News